Interview Query

-It seems like the “data science” role is quickly disappearing from the job market.
+The “data science” role seems to be quickly disappearing from the data science job market.

 But if you look at data analyst jobs, you’d think the market was hotter than ever.
 Same with data engineering.